o7-Fire/SayFuckCountriesInEveryMedia/README.md

 this is so revolutionary

-feel free to contribute it and make a pr but do change the README.md
+feel free to contribute it and make a PR

 # Extra Info